A Methodological Analysis of Empirical Studies in Quantum Software Testing: Discussions

 Backend selection remains debated in the community, and one concern is the rationale for using ideal simulators.
 Based on RQ9, we argue that ideal simulation should not be dismissed, as it is used in the majority of primary studies.
 In practice, backend selection is not a black-and-white decision and should be guided by specific software requirements.

-\Subtitle{Code-level testing} If the goal is to identify faults or bugs at the code level, idealized simulation is acceptable for empirical studies that evaluate testing methods in early-stage QST.
-Unlike performance-oriented QC objectives, it is not always necessary to exploit quantum parallelism on physical hardware to detect faults in quantum software.
-In addition, access to current NISQ devices via cloud platforms is costly, and results from specific hardware are hard to reproduce, both of which deviate from common software engineering practices.
-From a long-term perspective, quantum computers are progressing towards fault tolerance~\cite{preskill2018quantum}.
-As devices become less noisy, hardware limitations will play a smaller role in determining whether testing approaches designed under ideal assumptions remain applicable.
-Consequently, the relative importance of techniques developed mainly to cope with NISQ noise may also decrease.
+\Subtitle{Code-level testing} If the test requirement is to identify faults or bugs at the code level and the simulation costs are affordable by classical computers, classical simulation should be acceptable for empirical studies that evaluate testing methods in early-stage QST.
+In comparison, access to current NISQ devices via cloud platforms is expensive, and results from specific hardware are hard to reproduce, both of which deviate from common software engineering practices.
+Appropriate adoption of ideal simulation still makes sense, resulting in a smaller execution cost than noisy simulation.
+Moreover, quantum computers are steadily progressing toward fault tolerance~\cite{preskill2018quantum}, thereby mitigating the adverse effects of quantum noise as hardware continues to advance.
+Even so, code-level testing should also pay attention to the underlying use of quantum hardware, since simulating large-scale CUTs is challenging for classical computers in theory.
+Early-stage QST research is encouraged to explore how hardware characteristics beyond noise, such as quantum measurement, qubit connectivity, and native gate sets, influence test results, whether on classical simulators or physical hardware.
+This, in turn, provides a methodological foundation for future research and applications, once practical quantum hardware becomes sufficiently reliable and usable.

 \Subtitle{System-level testing} A vital distinction between CST and QST is that executing quantum programs is tightly coupled with specific hardware systems; backend properties should therefore be accounted for during testing.
 When testing depends on physical properties of the execution system, relying on ideal simulators may deviate from such requirements.
 Even for tasks that aim to provide practical evidence beyond methodological validation, such as investigating the impact of noise~\cite {\PaperFifteen, \PaperSixtySeven} (RQ9), evaluation on physical hardware is necessary.
 This is because the significance of these tasks lies in the limitations of current NISQ devices, and noisy simulators cannot fully capture time-varying hardware attributes (e.g., drift, crosstalk, and thermal fluctuation).
 Moreover, it is important to distinguish noisy simulators from actual quantum hardware.
 A noisy simulator emulates the logical behavior of an NISQ device by injecting mathematically modeled noise, yet it does not reproduce the genuine physical dynamics of real quantum systems.